smunir2001/ReactJS-Mastery/Zero to Mastery/Section2_ReactBasics.md

 3. ComponentDidMount()
     * The moment our component is mounted, componentDidMount() gets called.
         * Fetching some JSON, state is updated (setState) --> rerender!!!

+### For every HTML element, there is an equal/equivalent React element.
+JSX is a syntax extension of JavaScript...
+JavaScript with extended functionality!